mmilanovic4/express-boilerplate/README.md

 ```

 You can then configure your local web server with localhost.crt and localhost.key, and install localhost.crt in your list of locally trusted roots.

+## React Server-side rendering

+React SSR is available if you're building your UI with React.
+If you need React CSR take a look at [React boilerplate](https://github.com/mmilanovic4/react-boilerplate).

 ## Work in progress